masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 }
 ```

-Moreover we let the each function to control other function call inside their bodies to reduce bulk function execution when initiate.
+Moreover, we let the each function to control other function call inside their bodies to reduce bulk function execution when initiate.
 Thus better controlling over when to execute the functions.

 ```javascript
 const orderFunc = (item1, item2) => {